helenarichie/helenarichie.github.io/_posts/2022-04-14-From-Image-To-Lightcurve.md

 math:       true                      # Does this post contain math?
 ---
 # Visualizing Photometric Data
 As an assignment in my graduate galaxies course this spring, I was tasked with making a visualization of some sort of astronomical data or concept using an interactive display or animation that might eventually be useful in a research or public talk.
 I decided to make a figure that I had frequently reached for when explaining what lightcurves of exoplanet transits actually represent during public talks about my undergraduate research group, [STEPUP](https://sites.pitt.edu/~stepup/).
+The resulting animation can be seen below:

 <span style="display:block;text-align:center">
 [![Photometry Demo](https://img.youtube.com/vi/T4mSG8iG4xY/0.jpg)](https://youtu.be/T4mSG8iG4xY)